 "I was lucky it all worked out for me," Susannah says, "but I was pretty angry at the doctors for not explaining why this was important."

-These days, she says, there’s so much information available on the web and at conferences through groups like Myotonic that people can much more easily learn what they need to know.
+These days, she says, there’s so much information available on the web and at conferences through groups like MDF that people can much more easily learn what they need to know.
 Learn more about myotonic dystrophy and family planning.

-"I try to be supportive when people are having a bad day or need to vent," Susannah says of her participation in online Myotonic support groups.
+"I try to be supportive when people are having a bad day or need to vent," Susannah says of her participation in online MDF support groups.
 Recently, through the caregiver group, she reconnected with a long-lost friend of the family who lives in Tampa.
 And she’s reached out to support newcomers.

 "The other day, somebody posted on the caregiver page that they were new to the group and lived on the east coast of Florida.
 I logged in and said, ‘I’m on the west coast.
 If you ever want to talk, I’m two hours away, so I’m relatively local.’"